RMontSerrat/products-crud-react/README.md

 # Products React Example

 ## About
-This is a product management application built using React.
-It demonstrates a basic flow for managing products, featuring a modern user interface and robust state management.
+This is a product listing application built using React.
+It demonstrates a basic flow for managing product listings, featuring a modern user interface and robust state management.

 Check out the live demo here: [Products React Example Demo](https://rmontserrat.github.io/products-crud-react/).

 ## Key Features
 - **Products Management:** Create, view, and manage products.
-- **User Interface:** Modern and responsive UI using MUI and Emotion.
+- **User Interface:** Modern and responsive UI using MUI and Tailwind CSS.
 - **State Management:** State management with Recoil for a more efficient and scalable application.
 - **Date Handling:** Utilizing dayJs for date manipulation.
 - **Validation:** Form validation with zod.